How to Use the Preposition 'To'

 Your sister wants to help you understand mathematics.

 I live in Boston.
 Let's meet Tim at the town center for lunch.
 BUT I drove to Boston.
 We walked to the town center for lunch.
-Here is a summary of the uses of the preposition 'to'.
-Important prepositional phrases with 'to' are also used as discourse markers beginning sentences to link one sentence to the next.

 The Preposition 'To' for Movement